- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 17. Offer a loyalty program

 The final ecommerce marketing strategy in my list is a loyalty program.
-Acquiring new customers costs significantly more than retaining existing ones.
+Building brand awareness and acquiring new customers costs significantly more than retaining existing ones.
 What’s more, increasing loyalty by as little as 5% can lead to a serious jump in profits.

 Creating a program that rewards your most loyal shoppers will keep them coming back again and again.
 As a result, your Customer Lifetime Value will be higher, benefitting your entire business.